-The KYC details is in machine readable XML which is digitally signed by UIDAI allowing agency to verify its authenticity and detect any tampering.
+The KYC details are in machine-readable XML which is digitally signed by UIDAI allowing the agency to verify its authenticity and detect any tampering.
 The agency can also authenticate the user through their own OTP/Face authentication mechanisms.

 Detail of the data covered in Aadhaar offline e-KYC Data

 While downloading/obtaining offline e-KYC data, following fields are included in the XML.

 Aadhaar Paperless Offline e-KYC data is encrypted using a “Share Phrase” provided by the Aadhaar number holder at the time of downloading which is required to be shared with agencies to read KYC data.

 There are numerous benefits and advantages associated with the Aadhaar e-KYC process, some of which are listed below: